Writing about your work

 In short, filter your thoughts; control them, or they’ll control you.

-The end result is that writing helps you throw thoughts in the mental trash bin.
+The end result is that writing about your work helps you throw thoughts in the mental trash bin.
 Leaving you with the good stuff.

 When you’ve decluttered your thoughts on a matter in advance, eliminating repetitiveness, eliminating “lazy thinking”, you open up mental space for a creative, interesting idea, or way of expressing one.
 You’ve maybe replaced generalisms with genuine insights.